 Do I need to add a preservative?

-No. This body butter is completely oil based and doesn't require a preservative.
+No. This body butter is completely oil-based and doesn't require a preservative.

-Can I use different butters?
+Can I use different kinds of butter?

 Maybe.
 Every butter has a different consistency and melting point.
 By swapping out the shea butter you will get a different end product.
 This is not to say that it won't be good, you'll simply have to experiment.